-11. 36 Administrative Delete struck out text below and add text in yellow.
-11. 30 correction - , and the second updating currency of "The following road projects previously listed as a key priority will be have been completed in 2023-2024: document Avenue of the Allies - numerous stages.
+11. 36 Administrative correction - Delete struck out text below and add text in yellow. updating currency of "The following road projects previously listed as a key priority will be have been completed in 2023-2024: document Avenue of the Allies - numerous stages.
 Sturgeon Street Raymond Terrace - pavement reconstruction from Glenelg Street to Jacaranda Avenue.
 Fly Point - shared pathway upgrade.
 Nelson Bay High Pedestrian Activity Area extension."
-12. 38 Administrative Delete struck out text below and add text in yellow. correction - updating "In June 2023 4 , Council resolved to continue the rate reduction for properties in the Williamtown Management Area for the 202 34 to 2024 5 financial year.
-A special subcategory of rates currency of document applies for residents in the primary zone, secondary zone and broader zone. document In this draft document, Appendix Two proposes that Council will continue with this subcategorisation."
-13. 54 Administrative Delete struck out text below. correction - "Building Trades, Mechanical Maintenance and Cleaning" updating currency of document 14.
-70 Administrative Delete struck out text below. correction - updating "Enterprise Risk Management " currency of Litterprise Nisk Wanagement document 15.
-72 Administrative Delete struck out text below and add text in yellow.
-10. 12 correction - updating "Facilitate the Service Reviews Program:
+12. 38 Administrative Delete struck out text below and add text in yellow. correction - updating currency of document "In June 2023 4 , Council resolved to continue the rate reduction for properties in the Williamtown Management Area for the 2023 4 to 2024 5 financial year.
+A special subcategory of rates applies for residents in the primary zone, secondary zone and broader zone.
+In this draft document, Appendix Two proposes that Council will continue with this subcategorisation."
+13. 54 Administrative Delete struck out text below. correction - updating currency of document "Building Trades, Mechanical Maintenance and Cleaning" 14.
+70 Administrative correction - updating currency of Delete struck out text below.
+"Enterprise Risk Management" document 15.
+72 Administrative correction - Delete struck out text below and add text in yellow. updating "Facilitate the Service Reviews Program: